Go to Reviews.org AU Edition

 Spectrum’s other internet plans

-If you can afford the higher price tags, the Internet Ultra and Internet Gig plans are powerful.
-For example, with 1,000 Mbps internet you could easily run multiple high-demand online games, several HD streams, and a Zoom call at the same time, and still have some bandwidth to spare.
+If you can afford the higher price tags, the Spectrum Internet® Premier 500 Mbps ($50–$60) and Internet Gig ($70) plans are powerful.
+For example, with 1,000 Mbps internet, you could easily run multiple high-demand online games, several HD streams, and a Zoom call at the same time and still have some bandwidth to spare.

 Cheapest Spectrum TV and internet packages

-Charter owns more than just Spectrum Internet.
+Charter owns more than Spectrum Internet.
 The company is also a big TV provider (it purchased Time Warner Cable back in 2016).
-That means you can easily bundle your TV and internet (and even phone service) together to save money and simplify your bills.
+That means you can easily bundle your TV and internet (and even phone service) together to make billing simpler and gain access to Spectrum's bundle perks, like a free internet modem and antivirus software, to name a couple.

-We’ve written about how to get cheap internet in another article, but we wanted to include a few tips about how to pick the right Spectrum Wi-Fi plan here.
+Spectrum is one of the most affordable internet plans you can get, but we wanted to include a few tips about how to pick the right Spectrum Wi-Fi plan here.
 We think these are the three most important steps.

 1. Consider how much speed you need